Entrepreneurial Businessman, Music Mogul & Film Producer Percy "Master P" Miller & Son Romeo Miller Team Up Again With Film Director Lazrael Lison For Highly Anticipated New Psychological Suspense Thriller "#UNKNOWN"

 Aug 10, 2021, 11:31 ET

 LOS ANGELES, Aug.
-10, 2021 /PRNewswire/ -- Entrepreneurial Businessman, Music Mogul & Film Producer Percy "Master P" Miller & son Romeo Miller team up again with film director LazRael Lison for the highly anticipated new psychological suspense thriller #UNKNOWN.

-Following the epic success of romantic drama Never and Again, Percy "Master P" Miller, Romeo Miller and LazRael Lison have partnered again to bring audiences #UNKNOWN, a psychological suspense film, releasing October 1st on Amazon Prime.
+10, 2021 /PRNewswire/ -- Following the epic success of romantic drama Never and Again, Percy "Master P" Miller, Romeo Miller and LazRael Lison have partnered again to bring audiences #UNKNOWN, a psychological suspense film, releasing October 1st on Amazon Prime.

 Years after a series of random murders took place in 2017, book author Michael Lane (played by Hal Ozsan) suddenly begins receiving haunting calls from the unknown.
 Instead of focusing on the encore to his successful debut book, he becomes obsessed with this mystery and spirals out of control as he unravels each victim caught in the web of a sadistic killer.